Hampton Road Protected Bike Lane – Design

 Does this mean that you are taking the parking out and putting a bike lane in?

-Bill asked almost 2 years ago
+Bill asked over 2 years ago

 At present the design has catered for existing on-street and verge parking.
 Due to the available road reserve width, a hierarchy of facilities such as pedestrian crossings, bike lanes, parking, bus stops, verge gardens, footpaths and traffic lanes needs to be agreed upon.